SciSpike/yaktor-dsl-xtext/cli/src/main/npm/README.md

 > NOTE: Run the above command from the root of your Yaktor project.

 A common invocation is

 ```bash
 find . -name '*.dm' -o -name '*.cl'| xargs yaktor-lang
 ```

 ## For Yaktor Developers

 The following is information for those working on Yaktor itself (or the curious).

-### Version Correspondence
+### Version Correspondence Between This npm Module and the Maven Artifact

 We use [semver](http://semver.org/).

-For generally available (GA) releases, the version correspondence between this npm module and the Maven artifact version is one-to-one.
+For generally available releases (not prereleases), the version correspondence between this npm module and the Maven artifact version is one-to-one.

-For example, `yaktor-lang@1.0.0` will contain Maven artifact `io.yaktor:xtext-dsl-cli:1.0.0` (`xtext-dsl-cli-1.0.0.jar`), `yaktor-lang@1.0.1` will contain `xtext-dsl-cli-1.0.1.jar`, and so on.
+For example, `yaktor-lang@1.0.0` will include Maven artifact `io.yaktor:xtext-dsl-cli:1.0.0` (`xtext-dsl-cli-1.0.0.jar`), `yaktor-lang@1.0.1` will contain `xtext-dsl-cli-1.0.1.jar`, and so on.
 If you ever need to, you can find the executable jar in [Maven Central](http://repo1.maven.org/maven2/io/yaktor/xtext-dsl-cli/), but, remember, it's included in the root of this npm module itself.

 Prerelease versions of this npm module are signifed by a `-pre.YYYYmmddHHMMSS` version suffix.
 However, in the Maven world of [yaktor-dsl-xtext](https://github.com/SciSpike/yaktor-dsl-xtext),